AGNORT/SKP/README.md

 [![INFORMS Journal on Computing Logo](https://INFORMSJoC.github.io/logos/INFORMS_Journal_on_Computing_Header.jpg)](https://pubsonline.informs.org/journal/ijoc)

-# A DP-based Exact Method for the Submodular Knapsack Problem with a Square-Root Capacity Constraint
+# A DP-based Exact Method for the Submodular Knapsack with a Square-Root Capacity Constraint

 This repository accompanies the paper submitted to the [INFORMS Journal on Computing (IJOC)](https://pubsonline.informs.org/journal/ijoc).
 All source code is released under the [MIT License](LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on the paper “A DP-based Exact Method for the Submodular Knapsack Problem with a Square-Root Capacity Constraint” (*DOI link to add*) by Feilong Wang, Renata Mansini, Alice Raffaele, Filippo Ranza, and Roberto Roberti.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on the paper “A DP-based Exact Method for the Submodular Knapsack with a Square-Root Capacity Constraint” (*DOI link to add*) by Feilong Wang, Renata Mansini, Alice Raffaele, Filippo Ranza, and Roberto Roberti.

 ## Cite